otenim/ALI-Keras2/README.md

 ### cifar10

 * 50,000 training images
+* 10,000 test images are used to generate or reconstruct images.
 * all images' size are unified into (h,w,c) = (32,32,3)
 * the number of classes is 10(5,000 images for each class)